devops4me/terraform-aws-auto-scaling/README.md

-# Auto-scaling Group and Launch Configuration | Terraform Module
+# Auto-scaling Group and Launch Configuration

 This module creates an AWS auto-scaling group and launch configuration.